g0bel1n/swarmpy/README.md

 <p align="center">
 SwarmPy is an experimental library. <br/>
-It aims at providing a modulable framework to test and experiment on Ant Colony Optimzation (ACO) algorithms<br/>
+It aims at providing a modulable framework to test and experiment on Meta-optimization using Ant Colony Optimization<br/>
 contact : lucas.saban[at]ensae.fr
 </p>